 Goopy was becoming pale.
-"Hold onto me!" he commanded.
-All the toons put their hands on his shoulder then he hit the wall with his fist.
+"Hold onto me!" he ordered.
+All the toons put their hands on his shoulder.
+Then he hit the wall with his fist.

 There was a loud crack.
-The wall appeared to have torn apart.
-There was a gray emptiness behind it and they were immediately sucked into it.
+The wall appeared to tear apart.
+There was a gray emptiness behind it, and they were immediately sucked into it.

-The toons stood up, gasping and rubbing their heads.
+The toons stood up, gasping, and rubbed their heads.
 It was a little painful.
-They had a few cuts and bruises from the fight but it really wasn't much.
+They had a few cuts and bruises from the fight, but it really wasn't much.

 "What the heck was that?"
 Zany cried.

 "You mean you don't know?
-It was a glitch, a crack in the corner of a building that opened into the gray zone.
+It was a glitch, a crack in the corner of a building that opens into the gray zone.
 It's a good thing I found it."

 Harry patted Goopy on the back.
 "It's nice to know that we have someone with us who has a master's degree in glitches.
 I never thought we would need it!"

 Each of the toons took turns to thank Goopy for their narrow escape.
-"It really was nothing."
-He insisted, "It's all in a day's work."
+"It really was nothing," he insisted.
+"I've done harder things than that."

-"Everyone did a great job."
-Bebop said.
+"Everyone did a great job," Simeon said.
 "We actually make a pretty good team.
 I didn't think we would get out of there in one piece."

-"Look at this!"
-An anchorman exclaimed.
+"Look at this!" an anchorman exclaimed.
 "The V.P. was actually right!
 The toons have cog disguises!
 Unfortunately, he was destroyed by the blast.
-It's the only time the V.P has ever been destroyed outside of Toontown."
+This is the only time the V.P has been destroyed outside of Toontown."

 Another Newsbot appeared on the screen, standing in front of the rubble.
 "This is the place where the toons were reportedly seen running away.
 They completely destroyed the Sparx Convention Center.
 Engineers say the toons must have escaped using some sort of glitch.
 They were extremely lucky to have stumbled upon one.
 There are very few glitches in Cogtropolis that are big enough for a toon to enter.
-The Constructionbots haven't been around to fix them because of their recent strike, but they are currently making plans for an operation to seal all known glitch tears and prevent another stunning escape like this."
+The Buildbots haven't been fixing them, because of their recent strike, but they are currently making plans for an operation to seal all known glitch tears and prevent another stunning escape like this."

-"Yeah," A third Newsbot said, "they must be really smart for being toons.
-Studies show they are supposed to have very low intelligence and the experts never suspected any attack of this magnitude.
+"Yeah," a third Newsbot said, "they are clearly more intelligent than we first believed.
+Even our experts never suspected an attack of this magnitude.
 Their close escape was frightening."

-"But at least we have their suits that they carelessly left behind."
-The first Newsbot sighed.
+"But at least we have their suits that they carelessly left behind," the first Newsbot said with relief.
 "There shouldn't be any more phony disguises.
 In other news, there have been recent claims from the government that say there is a dip deficiency.
 Dip tubes will no longer be manufactured.
-No further information was given.
-So if you see a toon, contact a law enforcement officer.
+No further information was provided.
+So, if you see a toon, contact a law enforcement officer.
 They have some dip rations if needed."

 The screen switched back to the second Newsbot.
-"This just in: There are orders from the government that say 'never search for the toons again'.
-I don't know of anyone who has a clue what that means, but I'm sure the boss has always known what is best for us.
+"This just in: There are new orders from the government directed to all citizens.
+Never search for the toons again.
+I don't know of anyone who has a clue what that means, but I'm sure the president has always known what is best for us.
 Remember not to worry, everyone.
 Trust our leaders and they will protect us."

 Harry turned off the TV.
 "I've seen enough!" he declared.

-"Well that stinks!"
-Dynoboom griped, "Now what can we do without our disguises?"
+"Well, that stinks!"
+Ricky griped.
+"Now, what can we do without our disguises?"

 They each got a suit to try on.
 It looked like they had outsmarted the cogs once again.
 They might even have a fair chance at surviving in the future.

-"We got our paychecks and we have all the money we need.
-Now all we should do is fly back to Toontown!"
+"We got our paychecks, and we have all the money we need to get out of Toontown!"
 Catman insisted.
-"We know where the cogs came from so our work here is done!"

 Harry and Evina thought about it.
-They had completed their original goal and now did seem like the perfect time to leave.
+They had completed their original goal, and now did seem like the perfect time to leave.
 The cogs were ordered to not look for them.
 They could avoid Mr. M altogether and get out of here before they were caught and dipped.

 "We are all going to die!
 Let's get out of here before things get any worse!"
-Paddlewhip shouted.
+Ricky shouted.

-"No, I agree with Harry."
-Evina said.
-"Do you know why?"
+"No, I agree with Harry," Evina said, "and do you know why?"

 Everyone was puzzled.
-They all wanted to get back to Toontown, right?
+They wanted nothing more than to get back to Toontown.
 No toon could enjoy being a cog.
 It was amazing that they had survived even a week of it.

-"Yes, so we know where the cogs came from."
-Harry said sarcastically.
-"So what?
+"Yes, so we know where the cogs came from," Harry said sarcastically.
+"So, what?
 It's an awful lot of work to travel around the world just to figure that out.
 I think we all know now what we are truly here for.
 There are several things that I want to answer, but first I want to remind you of your promise.
 When we were out in the desert, we said we would do everything we could to keep Toontown safe.
-Attempting to run back home is foolish, and with this news it would make us look like cowards.
-We were destined to do this and be famous.
+Attempting to run back home is foolish, and with this news, it would make us look like cowards.
+We were destined to do this.
 We need to prove to the cogs, like the chairman in the dream said, that we are better than they are.
 We will find out who sent us millions of papers calling for our help.
 We will save Toontown or die trying."

 Everyone looked like they were about to go back on their promise.
 They didn't know what to say.
 Things suddenly got much quieter.

-"I'm not a person who is going to go back on my promise."
-Harry continued, "I would rather die as a hero than live as a coward.
+"I'm not a person who is going to go back on my promise," Harry continued.
+"I would rather die as a hero than live a short while longer as a coward.
 We must do what we know we're capable of!"

-The look on Paddlewhip's face was fierce.
-He clearly didn't feel the same honor and duty that Harry did.
+The look on Ricky's face was fierce.
+He clearly didn't feel the same honor and duty that Harry had.

-"...except the fact that it's going to destroy Toontown.
+"Except the rumor that it's going to destroy Toontown.
 Why does it matter to us?
 We're already scheduled to die tomorrow evening at eight, am I correct?"
-Paddlewhip laughed.
+Ricky laughed.

 "We have no friends here!"
-Paddlewhip shouted.
+Ricky shouted.
 "We're on the other side of the world from Toontown.
 Everyone here is desperate to see us melting in a pot of dip!
 Maybe I value our lives more than anyone else in here!
 Haven't we done enough?"

 Evina couldn't fight him anymore.
 He stormed over to the window and stared out into the now cloudy Cogtropolis sky.
-The sun had been blocked by a few clouds seemingly came out of nowhere.
+The sun had been blocked by a few clouds that seemingly came out of nowhere.
 Everyone was contemplating what the consequences would be if they didn't go to see Mr. M.

-"Are you absolutely sure that it's correct?"
-A familiar dark voice asked.
+"Are you absolutely sure that it's correct?" the dark voice asked.

 "Are you absolutely sure?
 I don't have all the time in the world, you know."

 "Yes, sir, I'm sure of it.
-If all of our other data is correct, they should come.
+If all of our data is correct, they will come."

 The toons ate throw gags for lunch again.
 They needed to pay back their loan the next day to get that threat off their chests.
 Then they could not afford to waste any more money.
 They were bored and depressed.
 They had nothing to do.
 And even if they had some idea of what to do, they would be too nervous to do it.
 Tomorrow they would meet Mr. M.

 Goopy started up his laptop.
 He discovered that the next flight to Sparksville was in half an hour.
 They couldn't get there in time.
-The flight after that would be on Saturday and Mr. M would probably get them by then if they didn't go see him.
+The flight after that would be on Saturday, and Mr. M would probably get them by then if they didn't go to see him.

 Evina felt like he had to go somewhere.
-He couldn't bear any more sitting idle.
+He couldn't bear sitting idle anymore.
 Being caged up in the room was just too much to handle.
 He needed a place where he could be alone to think.

 He walked out the door without telling the other toons what he was doing.
 He found a staircase and walked all the way up to the roof.

 Strolling over to the edge, he sat down, letting his legs dangle over.
-It was not a very tall building compared to others around, but yet he was still unable to see much of the tiny cogs below.
+It was not a very tall building compared to others around, but tall enough to make the cogs below look like ants.
 In the distance, he thought he could see the Cog's Inc. HQ building.

 Looking back at the day's events felt like reliving a nightmare, one that was too strange to be real.
 He struggled to accept it had actually happened.
 He felt alone, more alone than he had ever felt in his life.
-He didn't feel like part of the crowded city but he even felt distant now from the other toons.
+He didn't feel like part of the crowded city, and he even felt distant now from the other toons.

 Thinking of Donald's Dock brought back many fond memories too.
 How long would it be before he got back to Toontown?
 Would he ever see it again?
-Would he be welcomed there after all this time of slowly transitioning into a cold, hard businessman?
+Would he be welcomed there after all this time of slowly transitioning into a cold, hardened businessman?
 Would he ever be safe or happy?
-These questions ran through his mind and he opened his eyes.
+These questions ran through his mind, and he opened his eyes.

-He looked over the edge of the building "Yep, I'm still here." he murmured.
+He looked over the edge of the building "Yep, I'm still here," he murmured.
 "That would be a big drop."
 He turned around, lied down against the concrete roof, and gazed up at the dark clouds.
-The roof was surprisingly clean like it had just been rained on.
+The roof was surprisingly clean, washed clean from the recent rain.
 He had a temperature resistant suit on.
 No matter what surface he would lie on, he wouldn't feel hot or cold.
 Everything would be soft and comfortable.
 Clouds gently swirled like a dark sea in the sky.

-When you're away from home you take the little relaxing moments for granted.
-When you're in Toontown, there's no Chairman, no work, no fears, no nightmares as a result of fears, and nothing accomplished.
-They did nothing good and nothing bad because they knew neither.
-They were always in a neutral state.
-They didn't know enough sadness to enjoy the happiness.
+When you're away from home, you take the little relaxing moments for granted.
+When you're in Toontown, there's no Chairman, no work, no fears, no nightmares about your fears, and nothing accomplished.
+The toons do nothing good and nothing bad because they can't understand either.
+They are always in a neutral state.
+They don't know enough sadness to enjoy the happiness.
 This sounds familiar somehow.
 Where have I heard it before?
 When you're at war, things are quite different.
 Everything is demanding your life.
 A minute of relaxation is heaven.

-He felt a hand on his shoulder and twisted around.
-He was scared half to death by it.
-Princesspinkcat was there.
+He felt a hand on his shoulder and was scared half to death by it.
+Twisting around he saw Pink standing there.

 She paused a second before she spoke.
 "I'm scared."